Ear Piercing Aftercare - How To Look After A New Ear Piercing

 If you get your earlobes pierced, you can expect a very fast healing process, comparatively speaking.
 Most earlobe piercings heal fully within just four to six weeks after the day you get them done.
 This is great news, as it means you don't have to wait long to change your earrings whenever you're in the mood to.

 If you choose to get a cartilage piercing, your healing process will take just a little bit longer.
 While it's not impossible for your cartilage piercings to heal in a couple of months, it's more likely that it will take a full three months for your cartilage piercings to heal.
 Sometimes, more time is required.
-Cartilage location (such as upper and inner) can also make a difference to healing times.
+Cartilage location (such as upper, inner and conch) can also make a difference to healing times.

 If you're not yet sure which type of piercing you'd like, this ear piercing chart may help you to decide.